BoevaLab/CDState/README.md

 ## Basic usage

-Input bulk data should have genes in rows, samples in columns Input purity should have a column 'purity', with samples in rows
+Input bulk data should have genes in rows, samples in columns.

+Input purity should have a column 'purity', with samples in rows.

 ```python